WylieYYYY/shellfront/README.md

 If the gravity is centered in any axis, the corresponding x or y value of the loc variable will be ignored.
 A placeholder of any non-negative number should be used in the loc variable (Number appended by letters are also accepted).
 #### Tips
-To hide the console cursor, perform `printf` or `echo -n` spaces until out of bound, or by using `echo -n "$(command)[SPACES]"` on last output command.
+- To hide the console cursor, perform `printf` or `echo -n` spaces until out of bound, or by using `echo -n "$(command)[SPACES]"` on last output command.
-For the latter method, if colourised output from pipe is required, `unbuffer` from package `expect` can be appended in front of the command.
+- If colourised output from pipe is required, `unbuffer` from package `expect` can be appended in front of the command.
+- If the application is not interactive, `read` can be used instead of `sleep infinity` to make the window stay.

 ### Using as library within C program
 ShellFront can customize how a terminal program appear as.
 Size, title, format and etc. can be fixed for maximum user experience.
 > `stderr` will still be directed to the old terminal so that error will not appear to normal users.